icebob/fakerator/README.md

 ## Times
 You can generate array of items with `times` and `utimes` (unique) functions.
 First parameter is the generator function.
 Second is the length of array.
-> You can pass further parameters, it will pass to the generator function.
+> You can pass further parameters, they will be passed to the generator function.

 ### Usage
 ```js